-Director-screenwriter Jessie Nelson ("I Am Sam," "Corrina, Corrina") has been aiding in the development of Alice By Heart and is directing the current two-week London workshop that features young performers cast through Youth Music Theatre U.K. American musician Lance Horne (Prometheus Bound) is the musical director.
+Director-screenwriter Jessie Nelson ("I Am Sam," "Corrina, Corrina") has been aiding in the development of Alice By Heart and is directing the current two-week London workshop that features young performers cast through Youth Music Theatre U.K. American musician Lance Horne ( Prometheus Bound) is the musical director.

 Despite the youth-theatre launch of Alice By Heart in the U.K., the collaborators are also anticipating a wider commercial for the work.
 Earlier workshops of the material in Los Angeles were cast with teenagers.

-Each of those theatres will then get the first chance to stage Alice By Heart, with productions beginning to roll out in February 2012.
+Sater and Sheik plan to have the script and score completed by July, prior to an upcoming November workshop presentation at the National, which will be attended by artistic directors of about 30 youth theatres from around the U.K. Each of those theatres will then get the first chance to stage Alice By Heart, with productions beginning to roll out in February 2012.
 Representatives from the National will attend the various U.K. productions, one of which will be selected to play a handful of performances at the National in summer 2012.

 Sater envisioned the productions as being "done simply and in a very spare way."
 A cast of 12 is being used for the current London workshop, but Sater says that it is possible for the show to accommodate more actors, depending on each theatre's wishes.